nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Listing all students in Class Manager.

    1. Test case: `list`<br>
-      Expected: The list of students is shown in the result display box.
+      Expected: The list of students is shown in the student list.
       <br><br>

 ### Display help